Registered Charity Number: 1118097

 - A grant will be awarded for running (revenue) costs and capital costs

-- Research must not be statistical.
+- Research must not be statistical and should be lab-based.

 - There are no income thresholds